SOUTHEASTERN ARIZONA BIRDERS GUIDE

 Just west of Sierra Vista.
 Enter the Fort from Van Deman Gate.

-NOTE: Fort Huachuca is an active military installation.
-U.S. Citizens must complete an application to access the Fort, which includes a background check, at the Van Deman Gate.
+PLEASE NOTE: If you'd like to visit Fort Huachuca, please remember the Fort is an active military installation and specific entrance requirements are enforced.
+U.S. Citizens without a valid Department of Defense credential must complete an application to access the Fort, which includes a background check, at the Van Deman Gate.
 Allow 30 minutes for processing.
 International visitors are not permitted access, unless they are escorted by authorized personnel.
-International visitors must contact the City of Sierra Vista Visitor Center at least 3 weeks prior to their visit (800-288-3861) to arrange for clearance and an approved escort.
+International visitors must contact the City of Sierra Vista, PIO@SierraVistaAZ.gov at least 3 weeks prior to their visit to arrange for an approved escort.
 International visitors must also complete an application at the Van Deman Gate.
+The Fort may be closed without notice.

 Located in the Coronado National Forest on the north slope of the Santa Rita Mountains, this densely wooded canyon is one of the most famous birding localities in Arizona.
 Most of the southeastern Arizona "specialties," including Elegant Trogan, can be found here. the feeding station at Santa Rita Lodge offers an easy introduction to Broad-billed hummingbirds as well as 14 other species.
 On summer evenings, Elf Owls can be seen leaving nest cavities in utility poles on lodge grounds.
 Access to high-altitude species like Flammulated Owl is by trail from the upper picnic area.
 Florida Wash in the foothills is often good for lowland species like Buff-collared Nightjar.